jgraichen/telegraf-ruby/README.md

 }])
 ```

-There is not buffer or batch handling, nor connection pooling or keep alive.
+There is no buffer or batch handling, nor connection pooling or keep alive.
 Each `#write` creates a new connection (unless it's a datagram connection).

 There is no exception handling.

 ## Using the Rack and Rails plugins

-This gem include a Rails plugin and middlewares / adapters for Rack, ActiveJob and Sidekiq to collect request and background worker events.
-They need to be explicitly required to be used:
+This gem includes a Rails plugin and middlewares / adapters for Rack, ActiveJob and Sidekiq, to collect request and background worker events.
+You need to require them explicitly:

 ### Rack